Quick Facts: Earning an Ed.D. in Alabama

 - CLAS Annual Summer Convention: CLAS’s long-running event for Alabama administrators and educators (building-level and district-level) occurs over three days in June.

 - SSA Conferences: SSA hosts a Summer Conference in June, a Fall Conference in October, and a Legislative Conference in February.
-When combo’ed with the New Superintendent Orientation, this makes up SSA’s New Superintendent Professional Development pathway.
+When combined with the New Superintendent Orientation, this makes up SSA’s New Superintendent Professional Development pathway.

 Educational Leadership Training